4796/Spring-Boot-React-Health-Management-System/README.md

 3. **Run the backend**:

    - Navigate to the backend folder and run all Java applications.
-   - Make sure all required dependencies are installed and the application is running.
+   - Make sure all required dependencies are installed and all the applications are running.

 4. **Set up the frontend**:
    - Navigate to the frontend folder: